JonahSpicher/AccentGuesser/docs/index.md

 ![Image](images/flowChart.png)

 Our Accent Guesser runs on a [convolutional neural network (CNN)](https://en.wikipedia.org/wiki/Convolutional_neural_network) using [Keras](https://keras.io/) and [Tensorflow](https://www.tensorflow.org/).
 After training on thousands of audio recordings from the [Speech Accent Archive](http://accent.gmu.edu/), the CNN developed a system of equations which, when fed audio data, should classify it based on the accent of the speaker.
 The training process works by labelling each recording with its accent, processing the data by multiplying it by a system of weights, which highlight and compare different features, and gradually reduce it to one of about 120 “classes” (in this case, accents).
 The error from this initial guess is calculated, and the system's weights are adjusted accordingly, and then the process is repeated until a sufficient level of accuracy is reached.
+We used the Panotti classifier from github user drscotthawley, which can be found [here](https://github.com/drscotthawley/panotti), but have modified it somewhat, and our changes can be found [here](https://github.com/JonahSpicher/NewClassifier).

 This is all done in the background.
 As far as user interface goes, a [Flask](http://flask.pocoo.org/) based web-app acts as the front end.
 It records the user’s voice, then uses the CNN’s weights to guess their accent, presents that guess, and then asks for feedback.
 It stores their recording and correct accent in the training database to further train the accent guesser later.